japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 putBytes returns `true` only after `blockId` was successfully registered in the internal <<entries, entries>> registry.

-putBytes is used when BlockManager is requested to xref:storage:BlockManager.adoc#doPutBytes[doPutBytes] and xref:storage:BlockManager.adoc#maybeCacheDiskBytesInMemory[maybeCacheDiskBytesInMemory].
+putBytes is used when BlockManager is requested to storage:BlockManager.md#doPutBytes[doPutBytes] and storage:BlockManager.md#maybeCacheDiskBytesInMemory[maybeCacheDiskBytesInMemory].

 == [[evictBlocksToFreeSpace]] Evicting Blocks